The Pros and Cons of Credit Card Surcharging

 Con: Might Be Illegal

 Depending on where you live, surcharging may not be an option for your business.
-Currently there are nine states that ban or have restrictions on credit card surcharging: Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, and Texas (California is a gray area currently – read more about that here).
+Currently, there are two states that ban or have restrictions on credit card surcharging: Connecticut and Massachusetts.
 If you do business in these states you will not be able to take advantage of credit card surcharging.

 Con: Customer Backlash